Stocks slide as strong economic data raises rate worries

 Delta Air Lines, for example, said it expects to see fuel costs of $3.60 to $3.70 per gallon this quarter, up from its prior forecast of up to $3.35.
 Even outside of fuel, Delta said expenses could soar up to 22% above 2019 levels on a per-seat basis.
 That's up from an earlier forecast of 17%,

 On the winning side were energy stocks, which rose with the price of crude oil.
-ConocoPhillips gained 3.2%, and Exxon Mobil rose 2% as a barrel of benchmark U.S. crude climbed 1.8% to $116.69.
-Brent crude, the international standard, added 1.9% to $117.76.
+ConocoPhillips gained 3.4%, and Exxon Mobil rose 1.9% as a barrel of benchmark U.S. crude rose 0.5% to settle at $115.26.
+Brent crude, the international standard, added 0.6% to $116.29.